-The papal letter acquires most relevance being Bologna the first European University – Alma mater studiorum – and the focus of law studies at the time.
-The pope emphasized once and again the military essence of the forthcoming expedition, one that excluded the participation of the clergy among other social sectors:
+The papal letter is all the more relevant for being addressed to the faithful of Bologna, the site of the first university in Europe –the alma mater studiorum – and an important center of legal studies at the time.
+The pope again emphasized the military nature of the forthcoming expedition, which, consequently, excluded the clergy and other social classes from participating:

 We have heard that some of you want to set out with the knights who are making for Jerusalem…This is the right kind of sacrifice, but it is planned by the wrong kind of person.
 For we were stimulating the minds of knights to go on this expedition, since they might be able to retrain the savagery of the Saracens by their arms and restore the Christians to their former freedom…

-Urban’s call, however, expanded far beyond the boundaries of the French knighthood and his plans for a Gesta Dei per Francos turned in a few months into the Holy War of Christendom as a whole.
-Though it is quite difficult to verify participation in the First Crusade (1096-1099), it is rather clear that it embraced all social strata without any differentiation of gender, age, occupation, or military skills.
-Urban’s demonization of the Moslems, and his mention of old-venerated holy places expanded beyond feudal fragmentary structures, while creating a pan-Christian European movement for the first time in medieval history.
-The unprecedented massive reaction, according to Jonathan Riley Smith, resulted inter alia from Urban’s association of the war “with the most charismatic of all traditional penances, the pilgrimage to Jerusalem.”
+Urban’s call, however, quickly expanded beyond the boundaries of the French knighthood, and, within a few months, his plans for a Gesta Dei per Francos turned into an overall Holy War of Christendom.
+Although it is quite difficult to quantify participation in the First Crusade (1096–1099), it is clear that it involved all social strata, regardless of gender, age, occupation, or military skill.
+Urban’s demonization of the Muslims, and his evocation of venerated holy places transcended fragmented feudal structures and created a pan-European Christian movement for the first time in medieval history.
+According to Jonathan Riley Smith, the reaction, unprecedented in its scale, resulted inter alia from Urban’s association of the war “…with the most charismatic of all traditional penances, the pilgrimage to Jerusalem.”

-Contemporary chroniclers were aware of the unprecedented response to Urban II’s message, and approached its wide diffusion in a very short time in terms of divine intervention:
+Contemporary chroniclers were aware of the unprecedented response to Urban II’s call to arms and considered the speed at which it spread to the four corners of the Latin Christian world a divinely inspired miracle:

-How many of various ages and abilities and stations in life took crosses and committed themselves to pilgrimage to the Holy Sepulchre!
+How many of various ages and abilities and stations in life took crosses and committed themselves to pilgrimage to the Holy Sepulcher!
 The news of that revered council spread throughout every country, and the story of its important decision reached the ears of kings and princes.
 It touched a chord, and more than 300,000 decided to go on pilgrimage and took action to carry out their vow insofar as God had given them the ability…”

 Furthermore,